 A lot goes into establishing a Z Club in a high school.
-Her hope for the 80 members Lancaster Z Club is to keep it running.21 assistance from Lancaster Z Club members assembled birthing kits, as seen in Image 21.
+Her hope for the 80 members Lancaster Z Club is to keep it running.

+The Zonta Club of Cheektowaga - Lancaster, other clubs from district 4, along with the assistance from Lancaster Z Club members assembled birthing kits, as seen in Image 21.
 Cords, soap, razor blades, and gloves were among the items stocked in the birthing kits.
 These bags are sent to expectant mothers in areas of the world where hospitals and doctors may not be readily available.